pallpointben/miis-capstone/weekly_log/Weekly_Log.md

 **Harini**
 1. Study the details of the base architecture chosen.
 1. Learn the designs of Key value memory network architecture and start implementation in PyTorch.

+## Progress Since May
+**All**
+1. Continued literature review, discovering even more relevant papers for our topic.
+2. Laid out discrete submodules of our project for each team member to work on.
+3. Conducted review of several in-domain knowledge bases to use in our project and selected the best one (oMDB).